 Contrary to the popular saying, there are actually three things that are certain in life: death, taxes, and the fact that, try as you might, you'll never consistently get enough sleep.
-In a world that now seemingly runs on digital airwaves, we're often too plugged in to mindfully power down—in fact, 40% of Americans get less than seven hours of sleep every night.
+In a world that now seemingly runs on digital airwaves, we're often too plugged in to mindfully power down—in fact, 42 percent of Americans get less than seven hours of sleep every night.
 The sad reality is that, aside from feeling painfully tired the next day, continually not getting enough sleep lends itself to a myriad of consequences, like sullen skin, high blood pressure, and, according to a small new study, the possible development of Alzheimer's.

 All of us here at Byrdie HQ use and love Buffy, a cloud-soft, sustainably-made comforter that uses recycled bottles in its fill and silky eucalyptus fabric on the outer shell.
 It's also super breathable to keep you nice and cool all night long (the optimal room temperature for adults is between 60-67 degrees Fahrenheit).
 You can take it for a test drive for free for 30 days, and if you don't like it, they'll take it off your hands at no cost (though we're fairly certain you're going to be obsessed).

-We've all played Goldilocks with our pillows (too hard, too soft, etc.) and it's especially difficult to know how supportive it's going to be on your head and neck when you're just giving it a squeeze in-store.
-Pluto Pillow aims to take the guesswork out of pillow shopping with an interactive questionnaire and algorithm to find you the perfect density for your own personal needs.
+We've all played Goldilocks with our pillows (too hard, too soft, etc.) and it's especially difficult to know how supportive it's going to be on your head and neck when you're just squeezing it in-store.
+Pluto Pillow aims to take the guesswork out of pillow shopping with an interactive questionnaire and algorithm to find you the perfect density for your personal needs.
 Yes, the price is steep, but it's been met with rave customer reviews with many claiming it helped alleviate neck pain.